cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/update-validation.md

 - Performance is above 5 seconds and at least 1 second slower than before.
 - Reliability is below 99% and at least 1 percentage point lower than before.

-The thresholds help to filter out degradations that are are not disruptive to users and would create unneccesary noise.
+The thresholds help to filter out degradations that aren't disruptive to users and would create unnecessary noise.
 For example, imagine Outlook's app start performance slows down from two seconds to three seconds.
 This is a 50% degradation, but it has not much impact on the user.
 Outlook still starts up fairly quickly and might not disrupt the user's daily routine.

 Any degradation that exceeds the thresholds is then assigned a score: